 I remember the feeling of dread the day we were all told to stay home and stay safe.
 We were told it would be two weeks and the virus would be gone.
-That was a year ago.
+That was two years ago.

 Like so many of you, optimism over the 'only two weeks' turned to disconcertment as two weeks turned into two months.
 Vacation plans were being pushed back.
 Our church services went virtual only.
 Many people began working from home.
 Everyone had to learn to Zoom to virtual meetings.
 Suddenly, kids were doing remote learning and parents were left to learn along with their kids, some while also working in the other room.